-• For applications in which either station is not in a secure location, or must be temporarily kept from accessing the Sun CPU, users at either station can trigger the extender's "Private Mode," which disables the other monitor, keyboard, and mouse.
+For applications in which the remote station is not in a secure location, or must be temporarily kept from accessing the PC, the local user can trigger the Extender's "Private Mode," which disables the remote monitor, keyboard, and mouse.

 Here's how it works: A user station is activated by pressing a key on its keyboard, or (if DIP-switch position 3 is set to OFF-see Section 5.2) by moving the mouse.
-This first keypress, or the first packet of mouse data, is absorbed by the extender and is not passed on to the CPU.
-The extender "latches onto" this user station; users at the other station can see what's happening on their monitor, but can't control the CPU with their keyboard or mouse while the active station is in use.
-Once the active station's keyboard or mouse is idle for more than fifteen seconds, the extender "lets go" of that station, and will switch to whichever station it next detects keyboard input from.
+This first keypress, or the first packet of mouse data, is absorbed by the Extender and is not passed on to the PC.
+The Extender "latches onto" this user station; users at the other station can see what's happening on their monitor, but can't control the PC with their keyboard or mouse while the active station is in use.
+Once the active station's keyboard or mouse is idle for more than fifteen seconds, the Extender "lets go" of that station, and will switch to whichever station it next detects keyboard input from.

-When they have control of the extender, users at either station can force the extender into Private Mode by pressing and holding the left [Ctrl] key on their keyboard, pressing and releasing [Scroll Lock], and releasing left [Ctrl].
-While the extender's in Private Mode, the triggering user will have exclusive control-locking out the other station-and the Scroll Lock LED will flash on both the local and remote keyboards.
-Other than this indication, the locked-out station is almost completely disabled: The monitor goes blank and the keyboard and mouse stop working.
-Private-Mode users must press and hold left [Ctrl], press and release [Scroll Lock], and release left [Ctrl] again to exit Private Mode and re-enable the other user station; when this is done, the extender also reinitializes the keyboard and mouse at the station that was in Private Mode.
-(To reset the local keyboard and mouse without going into Private Mode, use the keystroke sequence described in Section 7.2.)
+When they have control of the Extender, users at the local station can force the Extender into Private Mode by pressing Scroll Lock once on the local keyboard.
+The Scroll Lock LED will light on both the local and remote keyboards.
+Other than this indication, the remote station is almost completely disabled: the monitor goes blank and the keyboard and mouse stop working, although the serial device continues to function normally.
+(If you don't want the remote monitor to be blanked during Private Mode, set DIP-switch position 1 to ON-see Section 5.2.)
+Local users must press Scroll Lock again to re-enable the remote user station; when they do so, the Extender also re-initializes the local keyboard and mouse.
+(To reset the local keyboard and mouse without going into Private Mode, quickly press and release Scroll Lock twice, as directed in Section 7.3.)